Documentation Index

 spec.poolingEnabled

-Configures whether pooling is always enabled for this CloudEndpoint
+Configures whether pooling is always enabled for this CloudEndpoint.

-When pooling is enabled, if two different endpoints share the same spec.url
+When pooling is enabled, if two different endpoints share the same spec.url then requests will be balanced between them.

 This is not limited to endpoints within the same cluster, or endpoints of the same type.
-For example, a CloudEndpoint
+For example, a CloudEndpoint can be pooled with an Agent Endpoint created using the ngrok CLI if they both enable pooling and share the same URL.

-It is recommended to include a prefix/suffix in the url to prevent unintended pooling.
-For example, if you are running a service foo
+It is recommended to include a prefix/suffix in the URL to prevent unintended pooling.
+For example, if you are running a service foo in the namespace bar in two different

-that includes something such as a cluster identifier to prevent requests from being balanced between them.
+Kubernetes clusters, you may want to give each one a slightly different spec.url that includes something such as a cluster identifier to prevent requests from being balanced between them.

 You will receive an error back from the ngrok server if you attempt to create two different endpoints using the same URL if they do not both enable pooling.
-In this scenario, the older endpoint wins and the newer one will fail to be created.

 Type: bool